codeforamerica/chime/README.md

 Bizarro
 =======

 An experimental CMS that edits Jekyll sites and uses Git persistence and history.
+Very much a WIP that is entirely untested and unproven, consider this "Reckon 0.1".

 Install
 -------